425183525/TextRecognitionDataGenerator/README.md

 ## generate padding text data
 python padding_data_gen
-this will create picture which is padding
+ will create picture which is padding

 ## Can I add my own font?